Jesus people are salt and light. Let’s look into that together.

 So, what is spiritual salt?
 How do we live in the truth of being salt and light?
 We need to know because Jesus told us that he wants us to feed his sheep.
 And he wants them fed with the finest of the wheat.
 The Father watches over his children for their good.

 Who satisfies thy mouth with good things; so that thy youth is renewed like the eagle’s.

 What we bring to the table is our offering to God for his flock.
 It’s for us to learn how to make it more tasty.
 God’s word says that the ear tries words like the mouth tries meat.
 Job 12:11.
 So, our words need to be tasty or they might be spit out.
 And they sure better be truth in love for the purposes of redemption or God might spit us out.
-But knowing too that God is merciful, if we’re careful to cultivate ears that love instruction and correction that will never happen.
+There are warnings for lukewarmness.
+That’s to think we have all we need and to become unteachable.
+We must love instruction and correction all along oue way.

 Have you ever written blogs that just seem to fall flat?
 I have.
 I knew God had shown me some great things and I felt led to share but I wasn’t seeing the fruitful results I wanted to see.
 I wanted to serve up rich blessing but I couldn’t find the key.
 Then after awhile God began teaching me more.
 I’m still a learner but I have begun to see some valuable lessons to grow through.

 Paul said “Have salt in yourselves” “Season things with grace.”
 So that seems to say that grace is a seasoning, like salt.
 It makes things more pleasant to feast on.
 The two go together.
 They marry.
 They add value.